aloglu/instapaper-desktop/README.md

 # Disclaimer

-This is not an official Instapaper app.
+This app and its writer is not affiliated with, endorsed by, or in any way officially connected to [Instapaper](https://instapaper.com).